jeffhandley/strickland/README.md

 * All of the arguments provided to the validator
     * field and fieldName get set for field-level validators
     * min and max get set for length and value validators along with the min/max validators
+* validator
+    * The validator type this result originated from

 ### validation
 Collection of functions for executing validators.

 * getResults(value, validators)
-    * If given an array of validators, returns an array of ValidationResult instances
+    * Given an array of validators, returns an array of ValidationResult instances
-    * If given an object with validator arrays as properties, returns an object of the same shape with arrays of ValidationResult instances
+    * Given an object with arrays of validators as properties, returns an object of the same shape with arrays of ValidationResult instances
     * Includes both valid and invalid results
 * getErrors(value, validators)
-    * If given an array of validators, returns an array of ValidationResult instances
+    * Given an array of validators, returns an array of ValidationResult instances
-    * If given an object with validator arrays as properties, returns an object of the same shape with arrays of ValidationResult instances
+    * Given an object with arrays of validators as properties, returns an object of the same shape with arrays of ValidationResult instances
     * Includes only invalid results
 * isValid(value, validators)
     * Returns true when all validators are valid